 How to write a scope of work document

 Here are three steps for how to write a project scope document:

 Step 1: Create your template

 Several standard elements should be included in every scope of work document.
-By creating a standard template, you’ll save yourself time while ensuring your documents are always consistent, and nothing is missed.
+By creating a project scope statement template that can be used again, you’ll save yourself time while ensuring your documents are always consistent, and nothing is missed.